woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.2 =
-new features, bug fixes and improvements to keep WooCommerce running smoothly :)
+New features, bug fixes and improvements to keep WooCommerce running smoothly.